learning-zone/python-basics/README.md

 ```py
 '1,2,3,4,5'.split(',')
 ```
-[‘1’, ‘2’, ‘3’, ‘4’, ‘5’]
+['1', '2', '3', '4', '5']

 ## Q. Is Python case-sensitive?

 A language is case-sensitive if it distinguishes between identifiers like myname and Myname.
 In other words, it cares about case- lowercase or uppercase.
-Let’s try this with Python.
+Let's try this with Python.
 ```py
 myname='Ramayan'
 Myname
 ```
 Traceback (most recent call last):
-File “<pyshell#3>”, line 1, in <module> Myname
+File "<pyshell#3>", line 1, in <module> Myname
-NameError: name ‘Myname’ is not defined
+NameError: name 'Myname' is not defined

 As you can see, this raised a NameError.
 This means that Python is indeed case-sensitive.